jaym-01/RISCVCPU/statements/john_yeo.md

 | 2’b01       | Half Word operation |
 | 2’b11       | Word operation      |

-Although technically not used by the reference program, since only SB & LBU instructions were written, it was implemented just to make the data memory component more complete.
+Although technically not used by the reference program, since there were only SB & LBU instructions, it was implemented just to make the data memory component more complete.

 **RegWSrc (2 bits)**